allenl7/privacy/README.md

 Rather then using a service because of its convenience, we should consider its privacy, security, governance and how much sovereignty the users have.
 Sometimes there is a spectrum and trade off between convenience versus privacy and security.
 I just think it is a trade off we need to be aware of and willing to accept.
 Take a browse into https://tosdr.org/ and things like [Transparency Reports](https://transparencyreport.google.com/?hl=en).
 These big tech companies do not protect your privacy and I am not okay with the government having a backdoor into our private data.
 All of these government

-It takes a lot of learning and work to opt-out into alternative solutions, therefore I am writing to share my current solution for review and discussion.
+It takes a lot of learning and work to opt-out into alternative solutions.

-This is also a longer discussion so feel free to contact me if you want to discuss further.

 # Resources I used